 Many of our coaches undertake 1:1 coaching, often with younger players.
 This is a private arrangement.
 However, we advise that the parties involved are aware of our safeguarding policy and only deviate from it if, having considered any possible risks, it is mutually agreeable to all the personnel it affects.

-IF ANYONE IS IN DOUBT ABOUT WHAT ACTION THEY SHOULD TAKE IN A PARTICULAR SITUATION PLEASE SEEK ADVICE FROM THE CLUB'S WELFARE OFFICER, JANICE ROWAN, WHO CAN BE CONTACTED THROUGH PHIL JOHN.
+IF ANYONE IS IN DOUBT ABOUT WHAT ACTION THEY SHOULD TAKE IN A PARTICULAR SITUATION PLEASE SEEK ADVICE FROM THE CLUB'S WELFARE OFFICER, TOM BROCKLEHURST.
+IF, FOR ANY REASON, THE WELFARE OFFICE CAN NOT BE CONTACTED PLEASE CONTACT THE CLUB'S CHAIRMAN, PHIL JOHN, INSTEAD.